 Spa & Water Park in Erding

-The impressive Thermenwelt Erding and Galaxy Waterslide Park make-up one of the best relaxation and recreation sites in Europe.
+The impressive Thermenwelt Erding and Galaxy Waterslide Park are one of the best recreation sites in Europe.
 It is a mix of exotic lounge areas, swirling pools, the world's biggest sauna complex, and over 16 thrilling slides.
-In the summer, all three roofs open so bathers can experience the best of man-made and natural adventure.
+In the summer, all three roofs open so bathers can experience the best of Germany's weather.

 Historical Attractions in Erding

 It's not all beers and baths in Erding, it has several not-to-be-missed historical sites.